plainionist/Plainion.Nexus/doc/Backlog.md

-# use meta data like
+# connections

+- relate articles to pre-defined topics
-how to find "relevant words"
+- how to find connections between topics?
+- are articles linked through topics only?
+- what about explicit markdown links between articles?

+# Auto identify topics

+using
 - WikiWiki
 - tags
-- folder names
+- folder names (which ones? not all might be relevant?)
 - file names

 # insights